Broadband expenses for limited company directors

 No existing broadband service at home

-• Although unlikely, if an employee or director doesn’t have a broadband service at home, but requires internet access for working from home, the cost of installing a new broadband service is an allowable expense.
+• Although unlikely, installing a new broadband service is an allowable expense if an employee or director doesn’t have a broadband service at home but requires internet access to work from home.

 • This is allowable as it represents an additional household cost.